boazbk/tcs/lec_10_efficient_alg.md

 The issue of convexity arises time and again in the context of computation.
 For example, one of the basic tasks in machine learning is _empirical risk minimization_.
 That is, given a set of labeled examples $(x_1,y_1),\ldots,(x_m,y_m)$, where each $x_i \in \{0,1\}^n$ and $y_i \in \{0,1\}$, we want to find the function $h:\{0,1\}^n \rightarrow \{0,1\}$ from some class $H$ that minimizes the _error_ in the sense of minimizing the number of $i$'s such that $h(x_i) \neq y_i$.
-Like in the minimum cut problem, to make this a better behaved computational problem, we often embed it in a continuous domain, including functions that could output a real number and replacing the condition $h(x_i) \neq y_i$ with minimizing some continuous _loss function_ $\ell(h(x_i),y_i)$.^[We also sometimes replace or enhance the condition that $h$ is in the class $H$ by adding a _regularizing term_ of the form $R(h)$ to the minimization problem, where $R:H \rightarrow \R$ is some measure of the "complexity" of $h$.
-As a general rule, the larger or more "complex" functions $h$ we allow, the easier it is to fit the data, but the more danger we have of "overfitting".]
+Like in the minimum cut problem, to make this a better behaved computational problem, we often embed it in a continuous domain, including functions that could output a real number and replacing the condition $h(x_i) \neq y_i$ with minimizing some continuous _loss function_ $\ell(h(x_i),y_i)$.
+(People  sometimes replace or enhance the condition that $h$ is in the class $H$ by adding a _regularizing term_ of the form $R(h)$ to the minimization problem, where $R:H \rightarrow \R$ is some measure of the "complexity" of $h$.
+As a general rule, the larger or more "complex" functions $h$ we allow, the easier it is to fit the data, but the more danger we have of "overfitting".)

 When this embedding is _convex_ then we are guaranteed that the global minimizer is unique and can be found in polynomial time.
 When the embedding is _non convex_, we have no such guarantee and in general there can be many global or local minima.
 That said, even if we don't find the global (or even a local) minima, this continuous embedding can still help us.